Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

 ## Threading Potential Concerns

-In some previous code reviews I have done, I have seen beginners create a new thread for each new connection that is created.
-The thread will handle the request and complete (thread exiting and being killed).
-This is acceptable for a Web Server that handles a very low volume of calls and will keep the code simple, but it is a problematic design for high-volume or general servers.
+In some previous code reviews, I have seen beginners create a new thread for each new connection.
+The thread will handle the request and complete it (the thread exits and is destroyed).
+This is acceptable for a Web Server that handles a very low volume of calls and keeps the code simple, but it is a problematic design for high-volume or general servers.

 Creating a thread is a resource-intensive process, so it's generally discouraged to create and destroy a large number of threads.
 Additionally, the CPU can typically handle only one thread per core at any time; therefore, making a vast number of threads may lead to [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)#) as the scheduler attempts to allocate time slices for each thread to perform active work.